atc0005/go-teams-notify/adaptivecard/goals.md

 Maybe not worth adding NewXYZFromFile variants now, but perhaps something similar.
 Perhaps along the lines of NewMessageFromCard().

-Add WithSeparator() method to element types that support it.
-The method is responsible for enabling the separating line at the top of the element.

 Add method or function for adding multiple Mentions to a message.
 For example, send2teams accepts a user-specified slice of ID/Name pairs which are intended